helendaisy/milestone-band-project/README.md

 ### User stories -

-As a visitor to the site I want to - (As a user type, I want to perform an action, so that I can achieve a goal.)
+As a visitor to the site I want to -
 1. See straight away that I am on the right site for what I am looking for.
 2. Navigate the site so that I can see the areas I'm interested in easily.
 2. Learn about who the Foo Fighters are.
 3. See images of the band, to confirm this is the band I wanted to find out about and encourage me to want to listen to them.
 4. Easily have a way to engage further and find out more than is initially available on the site.
 5. Find out more about each of the band members, so I can choose my favourite.
-6. Listen to
+6. Listen to a selection of popular songs that may be familiar or brand new to hopefully develop a liking for the band and then easily have a way to listen to more.
+7. Watch a music video to see the band in action.
+8. Find out when I can see them in concert and have easy links to buy tickets.

 ### Design Choices